lucaswysocky/Game/README.md

 The file *settings.py* controls all the game's parameters, including how more difficult each level is, how agile the spaceship becomes etc.
-The highest score is kept, try to beat if you fell you can do it!
+The game keeps the record of the highest score achieved by anyone who plays it.

 ### Future improvements